Leather travel wallet

 I take my earrings in individual cases.
 In fact this is how I store them in a drawer at home.
 They’re actually little *bead boxes but they’re perfect for earrings.
 I simply transfer them in their cases from my drawer into another small jewellery box and into my suitcase.

 If get the chance over the next few days I’ll write a post featuring my Spanish holiday wardrobe and accessories.

 Have a lovely weekend.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such either in the the body of post or in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.